-Non-life technical provisions are determined by homogeneous risk groups and, at a minimum, by types of insurance or lines of business.
-The best estimate of technical provisions was determined on a gross basis without deduction for reinsurance or retrocession and the best estimate for the reinsurance recoverables and retrocession for active reinsurance business was determined separately.
+Non-life technical provisions are determined by homogeneous risk groups and, at a minimum, according to the types of insurance or lines of business.
+The best estimate of technical provisions was determined on a gross basis without deduction for reinsurance or retrocession and the best estimate for the reinsurance recoverables and retrocession for active reinsurance business was specifically determined.
 The Company has no special purpose vehicles (SPVs).